pakufi-agency/cms/README.md

 ## How to start:

 - clone the repo
+- npm i
 - cd /server
 - npm i
 - npm run develop

+Now you are running an new and empty instance of strapi.
+You want to have the same version of Strapi Production so you need to populate your local instance with Pakufi data.

+#### How?
+You have two option to populate your local Strapi instance:

+1. Using the `strapi transfer` key from production
+Go to `/serve` and run `npm run strapi transfer -- --from ${STRAPI_PROD_URL}/admin`.
+You will need a transfer Strapi Key.
+Ask to your team which one it is.
+This command will take content, assets and configuration from production and put it in your local database.
+It erase any data you have on your local database.
+Unfortunately, Strapi team often has issue with this command and it doesn't always work.
+For this reason we often do backups.

+2. You should be able to restore a recent back up to populate your local strapi.
+In the `backups` folder of this repo, you should find several backups.
+The name is the date of when the backup was done so pick the most recent one.
+Then you can use `npm run strapi import -- -f export_20250311155218.tar.gz.enc --key "some-key"` to import all the data.
+This should import also production configuration.

+Issue that can arise:
+- If you cannot retrieve any data from `http://localhost:1337/graphql` playground, you might need to change permission: Go in Setting > User & Permission > Roles  and be sure that both Public and Authenticate content Type have `Find` and `FindOne` permission check.

+- Is very likely that you will need to create a new API Tokens in your local strapi and add it to your Frontend `STRAPI_API_KEY` env.development.
+Is advise to create a FULL ACCESS key.

+Once you are able to run your instance, double check that is everything up-to-date with production and if is not, update it manually (maybe some images or small part of text is out of date).

 ## Development Process